 Vitamin B12 deficiency commonly occurs when a lack of Vitamin B12 causes the body to produce abnormally large red blood cells that can’t carry oxygen around the body properly .

-Some symptoms of Vitamin B12 deficiency may include:
+Some signs and symptoms of Vitamin B12 deficiency may include:

 - Extreme tiredness